Disc rot: Laser rot

 Laser rot is the appearance of video and audio artifacts during the playback of LaserDiscs, and their progressive worsening over time.
-It is most commonly attributed to oxidation in the aluminum layers by poor quality adhesives used to bond the disc halves together.
-Poor adhesives separate over time, which allows oxygen in the air to corrode the thin aluminum layer into aluminum oxide, visible as transparent patches or small dots in the disc.
-Corrosion is possible due to the thinness of the layer; normally aluminum does not corrode because it is coated in a thin oxide layer that forms on contact with oxygen.
+It is most commonly attributed to oxidation in the aluminium layers by poor quality adhesives used to bond the disc halves together.
+Poor adhesives separate over time, which allows oxygen in the air to corrode the thin aluminium layer into aluminium oxide, visible as transparent patches or small dots in the disc.
+Corrosion is possible due to the thinness of the layer; normally aluminium does not corrode because it is coated in a thin oxide layer that forms on contact with oxygen.
 Single-sided video discs did not appear to suffer from laser rot while double-sided discs did.
 The name "laser rot" is not necessarily a misnomer; although the degradation does not involve the player's laser, the "rot" refers to the LaserDisc itself.

 Laser rot was indicated by the appearance of multi-colored speckles appearing in the video output of a LaserDisc during playback.
 The speckles increased in volume and frequency as the disc continued to degrade.
 Much of the early production run of MCA DiscoVision discs had severe laser rot.
-Also, in the 1990s, LaserDiscs manufactured by Sony's DADC plant in Terre Haute, Indiana, were plagued by laser rot.
+Also, in the 1990s, LaserDiscs manufactured by Sony's DADC plant in Terre Haute, Indiana were plagued by laser rot.

-HD-DVD rot

-Many HD-DVDs, especially those produced by Warner Bros. between 2006 and 2008 developed disc rot not long after production.
-Disc rot was also more common on double-sided HD-DVDs than on single-sided HD-DVDs.